 For more than thirty years, both residents and guests have appreciated the Civic Ballet’s Annual Nutcracker performance, taking place December 13-14 at the San Luis Obispo Performing Arts Center, starring the Opera San Luis Obispo Orchestra conducted by Brian Asher Alhadeff.

-Enjoy SLO Little Theatre’s “A Christmas Story”, December 5-21.
-Centered around the 1983 movie, the play chronicles the story of 9-year-old Ralphie Parker in his mission to acquire the perfect gift under the tree for Christmas.
+Enjoy SLO Little Theatre’s “A Christmas Story” December 5-21.
+The play chronicles the story of 9-year-old Ralphie Parker in his mission to acquire the perfect gift under the tree for Christmas.

 Downtown San Luis Obispo’s 39th Annual Holiday Parade on December 5 summons partygoers to have a “Hula Holiday” and delight in nearly 100 decorative floats, jammin’ musical acts, and dancers.